Thriving

 Five Signs of a Thriving Life

 Thriving happens relationally, not individually—we thrive with others, and we thrive for others.
 Although we are individuals, we are relational beings who are designed to grow and develop with others.
 We are formed into who we are through our relationships.
 Thriving involves growing in mutual interdependence as reciprocating selves.
-Growing into ourselves and giving back to our community and the world is an essential part of thriving.
+Growing into ourselves and giving back to our communities and the world are essential to thriving.
 From a Christian perspective we are created in the image of God, and we mirror the relational nature of the Trinity.

 Our connection to others is at the heart of thriving.
 We may live in an individualistic society, but positive, beneficial growth and thriving happen in the context of relationships.
 Our culture has come to place high value on the accomplishments of the individual, focusing less on the value of community, but growth that produces thriving is a relational endeavor.

 Through relationships and exploration we gain a clarifying sense of our personal identity–what is unique and most important to us and who we belong to.
-A healthy sense-of-self that affirms that we are loved by God and others is essential to a thriving life.
+A healthy sense-of-self that affirms that we are loved by God (or a benevolent source of transcendent love) and others is essential to a thriving life.
 Part of the work of thriving is being aware of the story we tell ourselves about who we are, whose we are, and what we stand for.

 Thriving goes beyond performance and success.
 Striving for goals that are not informed by our values, sense of morality, and attached to a meaning beyond ourselves can lead to burnout, among other mental, physical, and relational strains.
 When the motivation for our work and efforts connects us to something that aligns with our strengths and values and impacts a greater good, this purpose and meaning produces a joy and resiliency that leads us toward thriving.